Lulada

 Lulada is a traditional Colombian beverage from Cali, in the Valle del Cauca Department of Colombia.
 It is prepared from lulo, a fruit common to the region, lime juice, water, and sugar for sweetness.
 It often has the texture and consistency of a smoothie and is sometimes served with a shot of aguardiente.
-A lulada differs from the standard lulo juice in that the lulo fruit is not blended during the drink's preparation.
+A lulada differs from the standard lulo juice in that the lulo fruit is not blended during the drink's preparation; instead, the fruit pulp is chopped by hand and beaten with a grinder.

+Common variations may include the addition of condensed milk or alcohol.